 Rothstein Donatelli's practice includes guiding individual and business licensees in matters before state agencies such as the Alcohol and Gaming Division, the Gaming Control Board, the Racing Commission, the Real Estate Commission, and the Department of Workforce Solutions.
 We also provide representation in matters before federal agencies such as the Securities and Exchange Commission and the Equal Employment Opportunity Commission.

 You expended time, effort and resources to enter into your chosen profession.
 The stakes are high when all that hard work is threatened.
 Rothstein Donatelli understands your position and is uniquely equipped to protect your ability to continue in your professional endeavors.
 Facing an investigation or a complaint by a licensing authority is a serious matter through which experienced, effective advocacy can make the difference in your professional success.

-Rothstein Donatelli's licensing practice is comprised of partners Mark Donatelli, Marc Lowry, Paul M. Linnenburger, and Peter Schoenburg, and associates Maggie Lane, Alicia Lopez, Caroline “KC” Manierre and Kate Thompson.
-Also, Paul M. Linnenburger and Alicia Lopez hold licensure with the U.S. Court of Appeals, 10th District.
+Rothstein Donatelli's licensing practice is comprised of partners Mark Donatelli, Marc Lowry, and Peter Schoenburg, and associates Alicia Lopez, Caroline “KC” Manierre and Kate Thompson.
+Also, Alicia Lopez is licensed to practice in the U.S. Court of Appeals, 10th District.